DataMIL: Selecting Data for Robot Imitation Learning with Datamodels: Related Work

 \textbf{Datamodels and data attribution.} Our work draws from a line of work in machine learning on data attribution~\citep{koh2017understanding,tutorial,hammoudeh2024training,park2023trak,chang2024scalable,ilyas2025magic} and, in particular, the datamodels framework~\citep{ilyas2022datamodels,park2023trak}.
 At a high level, this framework seeks to predict the behavior of machine learning models as a function of the data they are trained on.
-While we are not aware of work that has applied data attribution to robot learning, similar ideas have been explored for improving language model pre-training \citep{engstrom2024dsdm} and instruction tuning \citep{xia2024less,liu2024tsds,engstrom2025optimizing}; for increasing worst-group robustness \citep{jain2024improving}; and for removing outliers in supervised learning settings \citep{lin2022measuring}.
+These ideas have been explored in the fields of CV and NLP for improving language model pre-training \citep{engstrom2024dsdm} and instruction tuning~\citep{xia2024less,liu2024tsds,engstrom2025optimizing}; for increasing worst-group robustness~\citep{jain2024improving}; and for removing outliers in supervised learning settings~\citep{lin2022measuring}.
 Our work builds on this body of research, while---as we discuss in Sec.~\ref{subsec:method_adapting}---also tackling the unique challenges posed by the robot learning setting.